2020 Honda Pilot vs Acura MDX

 The MDX has a comfortable cabin, but it’s a little tighter than the Pilot.
 The second-row legroom measures in at 36.6 inches, and the third row is just 28.1 inches.
 Overall, the total passenger volume peaks at 132.7 cubic feet.

 Cargo room isn’t much better.
 With the second and third rows down, you’ll have 68.4 cubic feet of room.
 Behind the second row, you’ll get 38.4 cubic feet, and finally, with all the seats in place, you’ll have just 15 cubic feet in the back.

 Driving the Pilot or MDX is a real treat thanks to the many advanced technology features available in the cabin.

-The Acura MDX also sports the advanced integration systems found in the Pilot, but it doesn't have a feature that can compete with the user-friendly HondaLink® system.
+The Acura MDX also sports similar advanced integration systems found in the Pilot.
+However, it doesn’t have a feature that can compete with the user-friendly HondaLink® system.

-After comparing the 2018 Honda Pilot vs. the 2018 Acura MDX, it seems the Pilot is better-suited for drivers around Panama City, Springfield, and Callaway thanks to superior performance and extra interior space.
+After comparing the 2020 Honda Pilot vs. 2020 Acura MDX, it seems the Pilot is better suited for drivers around Panama City, Springfield, and Callaway thanks to superior performance and extra interior space.

 To test drive this attractive SUV, contact Honda of Bay County today!